King George VI Memorial Chapel

 The King George VI Memorial Chapel is part of St George's Chapel at Windsor Castle in England.
-The chapel was commissioned by Elizabeth II in 1962 as a burial place for herself and her family, and was completed in 1969.
-It contains the final resting places of King George VI, Queen Elizabeth The Queen Mother, Queen Elizabeth II, Prince Philip, Duke of Edinburgh, and the ashes of Princess Margaret.
-It was designed by George Pace.
+It was commissioned by Queen Elizabeth II in 1962 as a burial place for herself and her family, and was completed in 1969.
+It contains the final resting places of King George VI, Queen Elizabeth the Queen Mother, Queen Elizabeth II, Prince Philip, Duke of Edinburgh, and the ashes of Princess Margaret, Countess of Snowdon.
+The chapel was designed by George Pace.

 History

 The chapel was commissioned by Queen Elizabeth II in 1962.
-The architects of the chapel were commissioned to design it to accommodate the remains of three monarchs and their consorts.
-Her private secretary wrote to the Dean of Windsor, Robin Woods, in December 1962 with two requests.
-The first was that the Queen's eldest son, Prince Charles, be prepared for confirmation, and the second was that a specific resting place be found for her father, King George VI.
-Following his funeral service at St George's Chapel, George's remains had been transferred to the royal vault beneath the chapel.
-George's death was unexpected, and no specific resting place had been designated for him.
+The architects were instructed to design it to accommodate the remains of three monarchs and their consorts.
+In December 1962, her private secretary wrote to the Dean of Windsor, Robin Woods, with two requests.
+The first was that the Queen's eldest son, Prince Charles, be prepared for confirmation.
+The second was that a specific resting place be found for her father, King George VI.
+After his funeral service at St George's Chapel, George's remains had been placed in the royal vault beneath the chapel.
+His death had been unexpected, and no permanent resting place had been designated.

-Her request was not acted upon for a further five years, as the Queen wanted her mother, George's widow, Queen Elizabeth The Queen Mother, to avoid the painful experience of burying her husband for a second time.
-She also disliked the idea of a marble chest tomb with life-sized effigies that were typically commissioned for the remains of monarchs and preferred simple slabs inlaid into the floor.
-There was no space for another vault to be constructed in St George's Chapel and so a solution was found with the construction of an additional chantry chapel to the exterior of St George's Chapel.
-This was the first addition to St George's Chapel since the completion of the chantry on the south side of the chapel for Oliver King, the private secretary to Henry VII in 1504.
+The Queen's request was not acted upon for another five years.
+She wished to spare her mother, Queen Elizabeth the Queen Mother, the distress of effectively burying her husband a second time.
+She also disliked the traditional marble chest tomb with life-sized effigies usually commissioned for monarchs, preferring simple floor slabs instead.
+There was no space for an additional vault within St George's Chapel, so the solution was the construction of a new chantry on its exterior.
+It was the first addition to St George's Chapel since the completion of the south-side chantry for Oliver King, private secretary to Henry VII in 1504.